Mendoncaa/LAPR2/docs/sprintB/us006/04.tests-and-implementation/Readme.md

     });
     }

-**Test 3:** Ensure Vehicle creation with invalid register date is not allowed
+**Test 3:** Ensure Vehicle Creation with invalida Register Date in not allowed

     @Test
     public void testCreateVehicleWithInvalidRegisterDate() {